emilybomber/Project-3/README.md

 ## Guide for interactacting the World Microplastic Map:
-Start by using the index to open.
+Start by using the index to open the map.

 <img width="833" alt="image" src="https://github.com/emilybomber/Project-3/assets/146396417/70c64314-75a2-4e89-95ca-285673e40ea9">